 Add a new voice command.
-To add a new voice command, click on the + Add a New Speech Command button.
-You'll see a new line that appears down below the list of existing voice commands.
-Type in the voice command you want to use.
-In this example we are going to use the command “play music".
+To do this, click the + Add a New Speech Command button.
+You'll see a new line that appears below the list of existing voice commands.
+Type the voice command you want to use.
+In this example, use the command “play music".

-Tip: You can also set a keycode for speech commands.
+You can also set a keycode for speech commands.
 This allows for voice commands to trigger events upon the press of a keyboard key.

 Add the ability to respond to voice commands.
-Select any object in the BaseScene hierarchy that does not have any other input scripts attached to it (e.g. no manipulation handler).
-In the Inspector panel, click Add Component.
-Type in “speech input handler” Select it.
+Select any object in the BaseScene hierarchy that does not have any other input scripts attached to it, for example, the MixedRealityPlayspace game object.
+In the Inspector panel, click Add Component, search for "speech", and select the Speech Input Handler script.

 Next to Keyword, you'll see a dropdown menu.
-Select Toggle Diagnostics so that whenever the user says the phrase, “toggle diagnostics”, it triggers an action.
+Select Toggle Diagnostics so that whenever the user says the phrase “toggle diagnostics”, it triggers an action.
 Note that you might need to expand Element 0 by pressing the arrow next to it.

 Select the Octa object in the BaseScene hierarchy.

 Add another speech input handler (repeat Steps 4 and 5), but with the octa object.

 Instead of adding the Toggle Diagnostics voice command from step 6, add the Play Music voice command as shown in the image below.